Danish West Indies: Later history (1801–1917)

+The United States had been interested in the islands since at least the 1860s, when President Andrew Johnson came close to obtaining St. Thomas and St. John.
+Denmark agreed to sell in 1867 for $7.5 million and the local population approved the transfer in a plebiscite, but the US Senate never voted on the treaty and it expired.
+In 1889, there were rumors of negotiations between the Danish and the Germans for sale of the islands.
+In 1902, the Danish Parliament rejected both a convention and a treaty with the United States.

-In 1916, a referendum was held in Denmark itself on the future of the islands, which had become both a financial burden and a strategic concern.
-On 17 January 1917, according to the Treaty of the Danish West Indies, the Danish government sold the islands to the United States for $25 million ($ in current prices), when the United States and Denmark exchanged their respective treaty ratifications.
+The United States acted again in 1915 because of the islands' strategic position near the approach to the Panama Canal, and because of a fear that Germany might seize them to use as U-boat bases during World War I. A referendum was held in Denmark on the future of the islands, which had become both a financial burden and strategic concern.
+On 17 January 1917, according to the Treaty of the Danish West Indies, the Danish government sold the islands to the United States for $25 million ($ in current prices) when the United States removed its objections to Denmark taking control of the whole of Greenland, and the U.S. and Denmark exchanged their respective treaty ratifications.
 Danish administration ended on 31 March 1917, when the United States took formal possession of the territory and renamed it the United States Virgin Islands.

-The United States had been interested in the islands since at least the 1860s.
-The United States finally acted in 1917 because of the islands' strategic position near the approach to the Panama Canal and because of a fear that Germany might seize them to use as U-boat bases during World War I.
+Rear Admiral James H. Oliver was the first American governor of the Danish West Indies.

-At the time of the U.S. purchase of the Danish West Indies in 1917, the colony did not include Water Island, which had been sold by Denmark to the East Asiatic Company, a private shipping company, in 1905.
-The company eventually sold the island to the United States in 1944, during the German occupation of Denmark.
+At the time of the US purchase of the Danish West Indies in 1917, the colony did not include Water Island, which had been sold by Denmark to the East Asiatic Company, a private shipping company, in 1905.
+The company eventually sold the island to the United States in 1944, during the German occupation of Denmark in the Second World War.